hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 ## Threading Model

-Your application server has its own thread.
+Your application server has its own threads.
 Hazelcast does not use these - it manages its own threads.

-### IO Threading
+### I/O Threading

-Hazelcast uses a pool of thread performng (n)IO; so there is not a single thread doing all the IO, but there are multiple.
+Hazelcast uses a pool of threads for I/O; so there is not a single thread doing all the IO, but there are multiple.
-The number of IO threads can be configured using `hazelcast.io.thread.count` system property and defaults to 3.
+The number of IO threads can be configured using the `hazelcast.io.thread.count` system property and defaults to 3 per member.

 IO threads wait for the `Selector.select` to complete.
-When sufficient bytes for a Packet have been received, the Packet object is created.
+When sufficient bytes for a packet have been received, the Packet object is created.
 This Packet is then sent to the System where it is de-multiplexed.
 If the Packet header signals that it is an operation/response, it is handed over to the operation service (please see [Operation Threading](#operation-threading)).
 If the Packet is an event, it is handed over to the event service (please see [Event Threading](#event-threading)).